philosolog/Exploring-Lagrangian-Optimization/README.md

 My team ([Brennan](https://github.com/Brensum), [Jordan](https://github.com/Jadams06), [Kerem](https://github.com/Ottoerm7), [Oliver](https://github.com/aureliusandreas)) and I decided to dive into the mechanics and applications of Lagrangian functions and Lagrange multipliers.
 I decided to use GitHub for the version control & device syncing of our work as we compile our assets.

-† By "research," we refer to the self-education used to assist us in creating a presentation for our class--in no way is it intended that we publish a math paper.
+† By "research," we refer to the self-education used to assist us in creating a presentation for our class- in no way do we intend to publish a math paper.

 # Usage
 To compile the slides: